mzazon/awesome-cloud-projects/azure/ai-powered-migration-assessment/ai-powered-migration-assessment.md

    rm /tmp/sample-assessment.json
    ```

-   The assessment data pipeline is now configured with sample data and ready for processing.
-This setup demonstrates how real migration assessment data would flow through the AI analysis system to generate actionable modernization insights.
+   The assessment data pipeline is now configured with enhanced sample data and ready for processing.
+This setup demonstrates how real migration assessment data would flow through the AI analysis system to generate actionable modernization insights with comprehensive performance metrics and modernization opportunities.

 8. **Test AI Assessment Processing**:

    Testing the AI assessment processing validates the complete integration between Azure Migrate data, Azure Functions processing, and Azure OpenAI Service analysis.
-This verification ensures the system can process real-world migration scenarios and generate valuable modernization recommendations.
+This verification ensures the system can process real-world migration scenarios and generate valuable modernization recommendations that align with current Azure migration best practices.

    ```bash
    # Get function access key